python/core-workflow/README.md

 ## cherry_picker  :snake: :cherries: :pick:
 Utility script for backporting/cherry-picking CPython changes from ``master`` into one of the maintenance branches.
-See readme.rst inside [cherry_picker](https://github.com/python/core-workflow/tree/master/cherry_picker) directory for more details.
+See the [cherry_picker](https://github.com/python/core-workflow/tree/master/cherry_picker) directory for more details.